vim/vim/runtime/syntax/testdir/README.txt

 -----------------------------

 Create a source file in the language you want to test in the "input" directory.
-Make sure to include some interesting constructs with complicated highlighting.

 Use the filetype name as the base and a file name extension matching the filetype.
 Let's use Java as an example.
 The file would then be "input/java.java".

+Make sure to include some interesting constructs with plenty of complicated highlighting.
+Optionally, pre-configure the testing environment by including setup commands at the top of the input file.
+The format for these lines is:

+	TEST_SETUP {command}

+where {command} is any valid Ex command, which extends to the end of the line.
+The first 20 lines of the input file are ALWAYS scanned for setup commands and these will be executed before the syntax highlighting is enabled.
+Typically, these lines would be included as comments so as not to introduce any syntax errors in the input file but this is not required.

+Continuing the Java example:

+	// TEST_SETUP let g:java_space_errors = 1
+	// TEST_SETUP let g:java_minlines = 5
+	class Test { }

 If there is no further setup required, you can now run the tests:

 	make test

 The first time this will fail with an error for a missing screendump.
 The